Seiten

 Verification of US work visas

 For US work visas such as H-1B visas, L-1 visas and E visas stricter checks are to be expected.
 It is assumed that the U.S. Department of Homeland Security (DHS), the U.S. Department of Labor (DOL) and the U.S. Department of Justice (DOJ) will carry out more intensive inspections.
-The following could be particularly affected
+Particularly affected could be

 • I-9 compliance,